MicrosoftDocs/Advertising-docs/Advertising/bingads-12/customer-management-service/deletecustomer.md

 # DeleteCustomer Service Operation - Customer Management
 Deletes a customer.

+> [!NOTE]
+> Only internal account managers can delete customers.
+If you want to delete a customer that you manage, contact your account manager.

 ## <a name="request"></a>Request Elements
 The *DeleteCustomerRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).